arcadeJHS/AngularVueIntegration/README.md

 and we are done:
 1. we have rewritten the service as a class (previous code snippet)
 2. instantiated it as an Angular service (comment #1)
-3. exported the instance in `searchService` (comment #2).
+3. exported the instance through `searchService` (comment #2).

 **A note**: to simplify a little bit, I deleted the `ngVueDirectives.js` file from `ngVueBridge` folder, and move the code there directly into `ngVueComponentsModule` (remove also the import inside `vueApp/src/index.js` e `vueApp/src/DEV/dev.index.js`).
 Refer to the codebase in **`tag-05-vue-globals`**.

 Thanx to point 2 above you can safely delete `angularApp/services/searchService.js` (and the script tag inside `index.html`).
 You can leave the existing Angular code untouched, and everything will keep working (remember to `npm run build`).
 Move on and migrate also "detail" and "searchResults" components.
-Here, we can barely mimic th existing code with little effort.
+Here, we can barely mimic the existing code with little effort.

 **vueCode/components/SearchResults/index.vue**
 ```html